MrZer0x0/EncoreMP/README.md

 - The server and client have been recompiled (a big thanks to Skooma-Breath for their help with the server) so that they have different checksums.
 This prevents EncoreMP clients and servers from connecting to other versions of tes3mp

-# [4] V0.80 known issues & comments
+# [4] V0.81 known issues & comments

 **Base game pre-made spells retain their original magicka costs**
 - [ ] Pre-made spells sold by merchants do not reflect the updated ESP spell effect costs - Instead of responding to the changes made in the ESP file, these spells retain their original magicka costs as if the magic effects were still at their base game values
 - This appears to be a core feature of OpenMW and tes3mp - and forcibly updating the magicka costs of all spells would result in changes to AI combat behaviour and changes to AI auto-generated spell lists
-- For these reasons the base game spells were left at their original values for V0.80
+- For these reasons the base game spells were left at their original values for V0.81
 - There is the potential to address this in a future version in a way that should preserve the original costs for NPCs and creatures, whilst giving the player the updated costed versions when buying pre-made spells (but this will not be a simple fix so it has been put on hold)
-- The workaround during play in V0.80 is to buy a spell with the effects you want, and then to re-make it via spellmaking as a custom spell - anything made via the spellmaking menu will use the updated ESP effect costs
+- The workaround during play in V0.81 is to buy a spell with the effects you want, and then to re-make it via spellmaking as a custom spell - anything made via the spellmaking menu will use the updated ESP effect costs
 - Since some spell effects have been made more expensive in EncoreMP, pre-made spells which use those effects (levitate, open, fortify skill, etc) are now cheaper to cast than what the player would otherwise have access to via spellmaking or enchanting.
 For the time being, you will have to either manually edit these spells or simply house-rule not to use them

 **Enchanting**
-- [ ] Paying to enchant arrows via an enchanting service is currently too expensive due to a bug in the code
-- [ ] The V0.80 changes to the enchanting code are a little 'fragile' - Some of the balance depends on the spell effect costs being set to the values in the V0.80 ESP.
+- [ ] The V0.81 changes to the enchanting code are a little 'fragile' - Some of the balance depends on the spell effect costs being set to the values in the V0.81 ESP.
 This will be addressed when enchanting is reviewed in the future
 	- For the time being you can change the spell effect costs in the ESP file but be wary of the effect on balance, particualrly when lowering the costs of destruction or restoration effects

 **Difficulty scaling**
-- [ ] As of V0.80, player summons and player allies do not have their damage dealt scaled by difficulty.
+- [ ] As of V0.81, player summons and player allies do not have their damage dealt scaled by difficulty.
 If you want a challenge avoid using them on high difficulties for now

 **Resist magicka**
 - [ ] If the player has more than 60% resist magicka, NPC/creature AI will still act as if they the player had values above 60% when making decisions about what to do in combat
 	- This was intentionally left like this to avoid re-working the AI, as it would have an impact on AI on AI combat as well.
 It might be possible to update the AI to treat only the player differently, but this a very minor issue
 - [ ] The UI still shows resist magicka values above 60%, but this is a UI issue only - the engine is working properly in regards to the mechanics

-**Economy**
-- [ ] Overall the changes to service costs and mercantile may prove to be too punishing.
-Some of this can be addressed by adjusting the GMSTs as described in the relevent sections

 **Melee combat**
 - [ ] An accuracy boost was given to all staff weapons as part of the melee overhaul.
 But this was actually done to all weapons in the class `BluntTwoWide`.
 In the base game this class is only used for staffs, and all other 2h blunt weapons are in a separate category.
-Modded content may class some powerful 2h blunt weapons as staffs, in which case they will be more accurate than intended in V0.80 (as of writing this however, this is not an issue for any tamriel rebuilt content)
+Modded content may class some powerful 2h blunt weapons as staffs, in which case they will be more accurate than intended in V0.81 (as of writing this however, this is not an issue for any tamriel rebuilt content)

-**Experimental features**
-- [ ] The acrobatics climbing feature is currently considered an experimental feature due to the risk of physics issues such as collision detection failures or clipping, however no issues have been found during playtesting

 **NPC spellcasting**
 - [ ] Several behind the scenes changes were made to the engine to clean up some core game (or at least inherent to OpenMW) issues which affect NPC spellcasting when spell effect costs are changed from their base game values.
 A consequence of these engine changes is that the engine now expects NPCs to be using spells that were made with the base game spell effect costs